 My family loved staying at the LEGOLAND Hotel (and you can read all about it here.)

-It’s just steps away from the Park entrance and they have a really cool lobby for both parents and adults.
+It’s just a few steps away from the Park entrance and they have a really cool lobby for both parents and adults.
+Check the latest rates and availability.

 And the complimentary breakfast is really nice.
 The kitchen area is more of an open concept design with a kid section where the food is kid height and they can serve themselves.